comp1100/comp1100.github.io/_sources/innovation/3_customer_discovery.md

 9. Older people wanted to be *in touch* with their family members, rather than a service provider.

-10. Older people would prefer an medical alert that allowed them to be mobile (the alarms were attached to a phone line and the wireless transmitters have a short range).
+10. Older people would prefer a medical alert that allowed them to be mobile (the alarms were attached to a phone line and the wireless transmitters have a short range).
 ```

 ## Customer adoption patterns